nithinrella/Dose_Guardian/README.md

   🔹Triggered if switch is not pressed ❌

-  🔹LCD shows FAILED TO TAKE MEDICINE
+  🔹LCD shows ALERT!
+DOSE MISSED

   🔹Warning LED remains ON 🚨